AWorkConnectPrivateLimited/2.0/README.md

 Whether you’re an experienced developer, a PM, or a designer, AutoLit Ai allows you to easily build production-grade full-stack applications.

-For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!
+For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Autolit codebase in this repo!